tiburona/mbamk/README.md

 DB_PASSWORD=mbam123
 ```

-You can change the key and password values if you like; they are configuring a local database instance.
+`DB_USERNAME` and `DB_HOST` should be kept the same; they are also set in the docker-compose file that configures the MySQL container.

 `app_config.env` then continues: